GildedSound/Quadify/README.md

 * Switching between AirPlay apps on the controlling device is seamless and has been stress tested.

-* Disconnecting device takes you to a stripped back layout, with “No Info Available” displayed.
+* Disconnecting AirPlay from the transmitting device takes you to a stripped back layout, with “No Info Available” displayed.
 User can either: use Volumio UI to change modes, or long press the rotary encoder button to go back to clock.
 Mode switching from here should be normal.

 ## New Features